 For security purposes, you should invest in a VPN that will protect your information.
+If you don’t know where to get a VPN from, then you could always check out someone like hostiserver to help get you set up.
 This is especially important when working from public places and wifi, where your data could be at risk.
 I have Browsec in Google Chrome, and have also used VPN Shield in the past.
 If you would like to learn more about Google Chrome security, you may want to look at somewhere like Web Safety Advice.

 If you’re really worried about protecting your data, you could invest in a data plan for your phone and tether your laptop to your private mobile Internet connection.
 This is also really convenient for working in locations without any WiFi.
 Last year, I used my phone’s data to work one rainy morning from a tent in one of Oregon’s National Parks.